Annual Reports: Mandatory for Public Companies

-Clearly, Operating review items such as these are designed to showcase examples of operational excellence, management effectiveness, and—most importantly—the wisdom on display in the company's strategy.
-IBM's three review items for 2013 are, in fact, introduced as "The IBM Strategy."
+Operating review items such as these aim to showcase examples of operational excellence, management effectiveness, and—most importantly—the wisdom on display in the company's strategy.
+IBM's three review items for 2013 appear as "The IBM Strategy."

 - How the company defines its market and market segments.

-- How the company describes its market strategy, and how the strategy is applied in different market segments.
+- How the company describes its market strategy, and how the plan applies to different market segments.